 The main focus here is on trying to understand the biological information processing mechanisms (the forms of computation, in a generalised sense of "computation") that make it possible for some types of organism (and perhaps future human-made machines) to make such mathematical discoveries and apply them in achieving increasingly complex practical (e.g. engineering and scientific) goals.

 But not all the uses of mathematics are conscious or intentional: many are involved in processes of reproduction discussed by Schrödinger(1944).
 Many aspects of action control, and cognitive development include mathematical processes, including (unwitting) construction and use of grammars.
 Many biological control functions use negative feedback loops (homeostasis).

 Moreover both human language and thought and human visual perception allow

 structures nested within larger structures in a way that potentially involves

 indefinite recursion, even though actual cases may have limited depth.
 In that

 sense recursion was used long before mathematicians or logicians explicitly

 recognized its use.
 (E.g. think of the nursery doggerel: "This is the house that

-There is a primitive, and common, form of mathematical discovery, that involves noticing a regularity without understanding why that regularity exists and cannot be violated.
+There is a primitive, and common, form of mathematical discovery (not the only form), that involves noticing a regularity without understanding why that regularity exists and cannot be violated.
 Pat Hayes once told me he had encountered a conference receptionist who liked to keep all the unclaimed name cards in a rectangular array.
-However she had discovered that sometimes she could not do it, which she found frustrating and blamed it on her own lack of intelligence.
+However she had discovered that sometimes she could not do it.
+She found that frustrating and blamed it on her own lack of intelligence.
 She had unwittingly discovered empirically that some numbers are prime, but without understanding why some are prime and some not, or what the mathematical implications are.

 A child with unrecognized mathematical talents may discover that some